Gay Lisbon

 Getting around Lisbon

-The center of Lisbon is compact and easy to explore on foot.
+Lisbon’s center is compact and easy to explore on foot.
 However, the city could be smoother, adding time to journeys.
 If you’re passing through Baixa-Chiado, use the escalators inside the station to avoid uphill climbs.

 If you prefer public transportation, Lisbon has several options.
 The city is well-served by small yellow trams (Carris) and longer, more modern electric trams.
 The flat fare for either is €2.85.